 How To Watch Many Saints of Newark

-The Many Saints of Newark will airs exclusively on HBO Max simultaneously with its theatrical release.
+The Many Saints of Newark will airs exclusively on Max simultaneously with its theatrical release.
 In addition, all six seasons of The Sopranos are also available on the streaming service.
 A subscription to HBO-Max costs $15.99 per month for their ad-free plan and $9.99 per month for their ad-supported service (meaning a few commercials with every episode).
 You can sign up here.
-HBO Max is supported on Android, iOS, Apple TV, Chromecast, Playstation, Roku, Amazon Fire TV, and more.
-You can check out our review of HBO Max for more details on this streaming service.
+Max is supported on Android, iOS, Apple TV, Chromecast, Playstation, Roku, Amazon Fire TV, and more.
+You can check out our review of Max for more details on this streaming service.

 - A selection of acquired series and movies (Doom Patrol and South Park are notable examples)